 The field supports the Jira markup wiki language.

-The Execution Defects field lists the overall defects related to the current execution.
+The Execution Defects field lists the defects related to the current execution.
 It is possible to create a new Defect issue, create a new Sub-task or Add existing Defects by clicking on the respective option.

 This section includes some fields present on the Test issue.
 It often contains useful information for testers to execute the Test.